NeokingdomDAO/contracts/docs/WHITEPAPER.md

 Smart contracts involved:

 - `ShareholderRegistry.sol`:
-  - transfer a share from the founder to the new whitelisted wallet
+  - transfer a share from the DAO to the new whitelisted wallet
   - change the status of the wallet to `investor`

 ### Add a new contributor to the DAO